Basic Roast Chicken

 Place oven rack on second level from bottom.
-Heat oven to
+Heat oven to 500 F.

 Remove the fat from the tail and crop end of the chicken.
 Discard the neck and giblets or freeze for making chicken stock later.
 Reserve chicken livers for another use.

 Stuff the cavity of the chicken with the lemon, garlic and butter, if using.
 Season the cavity and skin with salt and pepper.

 Adapted from The Washington Post 12/20/95m from "Roasting: A Simple Art"

 Serves 4Calories per serving: 420